 Silvana Starowlansky-Kaufman, M.S.W.

 Tuition for the academic year is $2,350.
-Supervision fee is included; books and study materials are additional.
+Books and study materials are not included.

 The $50 application fee is nonrefundable.